Skip to content

 • Maintain contact with Mattie Rhodes staff regarding programming and any necessary changes (i.e. cancellation of programming, issues/concerns, equipment needs, etc.)

-• Flexible schedules, with availability during the week 10 am – Noon and/or 5 pm – 7 pm.
+• Flexible schedules, with availability during the week 3 pm – 7 pm.
 On some Saturday’s 9 am – 11 am.

 • Assist in collecting key data (for example: attendance records and incident reports) for grant reporting